Skip to main content

 There are a number of key highlights for the IGIS results in this year’s APS Employee Census, including:

 There are many more highlights reported in the Census by IGIS employees, however, they are too numerous to mention on a single webpage.
 It is still early days, and the agency will continue to analyse the Census results to not only celebrate what we are doing well, but also identify where we can improve and make the agency an even better place to work.
-IGIS will publish its APS Employee Census 2024 Action Plan by early November 2024, to coincide with the tabling of the APS State of the Service Report to Parliament; however, you can find our 2023 Census Action Plan here.
+You can read our 2024 Census Action Plan here.

 The Office of the Inspector-General of Intelligence and Security (IGIS) is committed to the safety and wellbeing of children and to creating and maintaining a child safe organisation.
-The Office currently has nil interactions with children in our day-to-day business; however, we recognise that it is the shared responsibility of all government agencies to prevent child exploitation and abuse.
-The Office has zero tolerance for child abuse and exploitation, and any allegations and concerns for the safety of children and young people will be treated most seriously.
-IGIS is committed to the implementation of the National Principles for Child Safe Organisations, and compliance with the Commonwealth Child Safe Framework.
+The IGIS currently has no interactions with children in our day-to-day business; however, we recognise that it is the shared responsibility of all government agencies to prevent child exploitation and abuse.
+The IGIS has zero tolerance for child abuse and exploitation, and any allegations and concerns for the safety of children and young people will be treated most seriously.
+The IGIS is committed to the implementation of the National Principles for Child Safe Organisations, and compliance with the Commonwealth Child Safe Framework.

-In 2023, the Office developed a child safety policy to provide guidance to staff regarding their obligations, relevant training, suitable mitigation strategies, and the Office’s approach to maintaining compliance.
+In 2023, the IGIS developed a child safety policy to provide guidance to staff regarding their obligations, relevant training, suitable mitigation strategies, and the approach to maintaining compliance.

 I, Christopher Jessup KC, Inspector-General of Intelligence and Security, establish these procedures under subsection 15 (3) of the Public Service Act 1999 (Cth) (PS Act).